 Climate change-focussed initiatives are emerging in world political agendas, and megadiverse nations must work hard to protect their natural environments.
 Publicity of business opportunities in this area to attract support via foreign investment is, however, somewhat limited.

-As Australia and Colombia explore opportunities to strengthen their relationship at the upcoming Inaugural Dialogue in Bogotá, we consider what their environmental agendas offer for deepening bilateral and business connections.
+As Australia and Colombia explore opportunities to strengthen their relationship at the upcoming Inaugural Dialogue in Bogota, we consider what their environmental agendas offer for deepening bilateral and business connections.

-Overview: two megadiverse environments
+Australia-Colombia – Overview of two megadiverse environments

 Though reports vary, Colombia holds between 10-14% of the world’s biodiversity.
 This places Colombia as the second most megadiverse country in the world, behind Brazil.
 It is home to a record-breaking 1826 species of birds, as well as impressive amphibian and plant biodiversity.
 Geographically, Colombia’s expanse covers tropical forests, mountain ranges, grasslands and tropical islands in both the Pacific and Caribbean.